rittmananalytics/mome/README.md

 -   replacing it with a computer (a PC) and
 -   interfacing it (display, controls, sound etc.)
 -   flashing required MOLAP engine drivers and application software into a game cartridge
+-   connecting it to a printer

-Note that you must legally own the original MOLAP engine hardware and software to use with MOME.
+Note that you must legally own the original MOLAP engine hardware and games cartridges to use with MOME.

 # License